dgroomes/stackoverflow-look-back/README.md

     * Find the "Votes" tab and click it.
     * For me, my Votes tab navigates to this URL: <https://stackoverflow.com/users/1333713/david-groomes?tab=votes>
 1. Scrape the votes data
-    * Click the blue puzzle icon in the top right of the window
+    * Click the puzzle icon in the top right of the window
     * Click the "stackoverflow-static" extension entry
     * Wait for a second (not sure why it's so slow)
     * A popup will show up letting you know that the action should have already been executed.
 Check the console logs!